Triangulated categories of relative 1-motives: Motivic -structures

-Put $V=\overline{\{x\}}\subset W$ be the closure of $x$.
+Let $V=\overline{\{x\}}\subset W$ be the closure of $x$.
 By spreading-out, there exists an open neighbourhood $V^\circ\subset V$ of $x$ and a dense open subset $Z^\circ\subset Z$ such that $\tilde{f}$ induces an isomorphism $V^\circ\simeq Z^\circ$ (since it is an isomorphism above $\eta$).
 By localisation and the induction hypothesis, we can assume that $Z^\circ=Z$.
-We now have a smooth projective curve above an open set of $S$ which extends $f$, and we can then conclude by localisation as in the end of the proof of the $\dim(Z)=0$ case.
+We now have a smooth projective curve above an open set of $S$ (with geometrically connected fibres and a section) which extends $f$, and we can then conclude by localisation as in the end of the proof of the $\dim(Z)=0$ case.
 This finishes the proof. \end{proof}

+\begin{lemma} Let $S$ be a scheme and $s\in S$. \begin{enumerate}[label={\upshape(\roman*)}] \item Let $e:V\ra s$ be a \'etale morphism.
+There exists an open neighbourhood $s\in U\stackrel{c}{\hookrightarrow} S$ and an \'etale morphism $\tilde{e}:\widetilde{V}\ra U$ extending $e$. \item Assume $S$ is moreover excellent.
+Let $f:C\ra s$ be a smooth projective geometrically connected curve and a section $\sigma:s\ra S$.
+There exists a pointed \'etale neighbourhood $(c:W\ra S,s)$ of $(S,s)$ and a smooth projective curve $\tilde{f}:\breve{C}\ra W$ with geometrically connected fibers which extends $C$, together with a section $\breve{\sigma}:S\ra \breve{C}$ which extends $\sigma$. \end{enumerate} \end{lemma} \begin{proof} Let us prove Statement \ref{etale}.
+The scheme $V$ is a disjoint union of spectra of separable field extensions of $\kappa(s)$, and to prove the statement it is enough to prove it for each connected component.
+The statement for each of those components follows from \cite[Expos\'e I, Proposition 8.1]{SGA1}.